 The Florida motorcycle helmet laws boil down to a tension between biker’s rights and biker safety.

 On the one hand, many motorcyclists want the freedom to choose for themselves when they’ll wear helmets.
 On the other, advocates worry about the extremely high fatality rate associated with Florida motorcycle accidents — and car drivers worry about the damage they might cause in a crash with a helmet-less biker.

 As longtime Miami motorcycle accident attorneys, our firm has always defended biker’s rights to use the roads.
 But we are also fiercely committed to keeping those bikers safe.

-We’ve seen far too many lives impacted by catastrophic head and brain injuries in the absence of a helmet.
+We’ve seen far too many lives impacted by catastrophic head and brain injuries in the absence of a helmet in Florida.

-While we urge motorcyclists to wear helmets, we have successfully argued that helmets would not have prevented our client’s head injury.
-The argument is that the Motorcyclist sustains a coup contrecoup injury on impact.
-A coup injury occurs near that area of impact, and a countrecoup injury occur at the area opposite of impact.
+While we highly urge motorcyclists to wear helmets, we have successfully argued that helmets would not have prevented our client’s head injury.
+The argument is that the Motorcyclist sustains a coup-contrecoup injury on impact.
+A coup injury occurs near that area of impact, and a contrecoup injury occurs at the area opposite of impact.

 Thus, the argument is that the helmet would not make a difference in preventing the injury.

 Despite our good lawyering, our advice is simple: wear a helmet.
 Every time.

 Do you still have questions?
 Unsure whether the Florida motorcycle helmet laws apply to you?
 Have you been injured in a car crash involving a motorcycle or moped?